Information:

 Policy governance

-Our main policy (the Communications Risk Policy) guides the production and distribution of marketing materials and communications.
-This policy is overseen by internal committees, attended by Senior Managers and experienced risk professionals, from across Nationwide.
+Our Communications Risk Policy guides the production and distribution of marketing materials and communications across the Group.
+This policy is overseen by internal committees, attended by Senior Managers and experienced risk professionals, from across the Nationwide Group.
 We also engage with external stakeholders and initiatives to share best practice, expertise, and ways of improving marketing and communications for the financial services industry as a whole.